Moosphan/Material-ProgressView/README.md

 ## Update log

-- V1.0.1:

-Update the interface of `HorizontalProgressUpdateListener` and `CircleProgressUpdateListener`, add two methods to get back the animation state.
+- V1.0.1:Update the interface of `HorizontalProgressUpdateListener` and `CircleProgressUpdateListener`, add two methods to get back the animation state.

+- V1.0.2:let the progress text can move with the view animation.

+- V1.0.3:add the graduated effect for circle progress view.

 ## Thanks to